Skip to Main Content Skip to Main Navigation Skip to Footer

 Links and Hypertext

-• According to WebAIM, making hypertext links accessible is one of the most basic and most important aspects of web accessibility.
+• WebAIM highlights that making hypertext links accessible is a fundamental and essential part of web accessibility.

-• WCAG 2.0 Guideline 2.4.4 (level A) - The purpose of each link can be determined from the link text alone or from the link text together with its programmatically determined link context, except where the purpose of the link would be ambiguous to the users in general.
+• WCAG 2.0 Guideline 2.4.4 (level A) - The purpose of each link should be clear from the link text alone or, if needed, combined with the surrounding context.
+This applies unless the link’s purpose would be confusing for most users.

 Avoid These Link Words and Phrases